California AG: Don’t file murder charges in stillbirths

-SACRAMENTO, Calif.
-(AP) — Prosecutors should not charge women with murder when a fetus dies, even if their behavior may have contributed to the death, California’s top law enforcement official said Thursday.
+SACRAMENTO, Calif. — Prosecutors should not charge women with murder when a fetus dies, even if their behavior may have contributed to the death, California’s top law enforcement official said Thursday.

 Attorney General Rob Bonta acted after prosecutors in the San Joaquin Valley’s Kings County twice charged women with “fetal murder,” alleging their drug use led to stillbirths.
 He issued a statewide alert intended to advise law enforcement officials on how to interpret state law.